zackhanni/soundslikesoma/_services/01-recording-studios.md

 ---
 Incredible equipment, facilities and sound.
 Ready for anything.

+<a href="/services/10-gearlist" target="Gear List">Gear List</a>

 ## Studio A

-$60/hour (discounts on +3 hours)
+$60/hour (discounts on 3+ hours and 10 hour blocks)

-<a href="/services/10-gearlist" target="Gear List">Gear List</a>

 If you want the best Soma Sounds has to offer, Studio A has what you need.

-Your session includes an experianced engineer ready to sculpt your song into a radio-ready, commercially competative product while maintining a comfortable, professional, private and safe creative environment.
-No matter if you are and full band, solo artist with an instrumental, or even need music produced for you, Studio A is ready for your project.
+Your session includes an experienced engineer ready to sculpt your song into a radio-ready, commercially competitive product while maintaining a comfortable, professional, private and safe creative environment.
+No matter if you are a full band, solo artist with an instrumental, or even need music produced for you, Studio A is ready for your project.

 Studio A, acoustically treated and sound isolated, boasts top of the line digital and analog equipment perfect for vocals, voiceovers, and smaller podcasts.